-more than one-quarter of the population is non-Palauan.
+Palau consists of 8 main islands and more than 250 smaller islands, with a total land area of roughly 190 square miles, located approximately 500 miles southeast of the Philippines.
+About 20,000 people live in Palau, concentrated largely in one urban center around the city of Koror, and more than one-quarter of the population is non-Palauan.
 Palau's economy is heavily dependent on its tourism sector and on foreign aid from the United States, Japan, and Taiwan.
 Similar to many small island economies, Palau's public sector spending represents a significant percentage of its gross domestic product (GDP).

 U.S. relations with Palau began when American forces liberated the islands near the end of World War II.
 In 1947, the United Nations assigned the United States administering authority over the Trust Territory of the Pacific Islands, which included what are now the Federated States of Micronesia, the Republic of the Marshall Islands, the Commonwealth of the Northern Mariana Islands, and Palau.
 Palau adopted its own constitution in 1981.
-The governments of the United States and Palau concluded a Compact of Free Association in 1986; the compact entered into force on October 1, 1994.
+The U.S. and Palau governments concluded a Compact of Free Association in 1986; the compact entered into force on October 1, 1994.
 The Department of the Interior's (Interior) Office of Insular Affairs (OIA) has primary responsibility for monitoring and coordinating all U.S. assistance to Palau, and the Department of State (State) is responsible for government-to-government relations.